Data Collection from Web Services

 Web service definitions

-Common configuration related to multiple metrics and nodes is set up in web service definition editor accessible via Configuration -> Web Service Definitions menu.
+Common configuration related to multiple metrics and nodes is set up in the web service definition editor accessible via the Configuration -> Web Service Definitions menu.

 DCI Configuration

-DCI configuration provides DCI origin “web service”.
-Metric name for this origin contains web service definition name with optional arguments and path to document element that has to be retrieved (or PCRE compliant regex with one capture group for text responses).
+DCI configuration provides the DCI origin “web service”.
+Metric name for this origin contains the web service definition name with optional arguments and the path to the document element that has to be retrieved, or a PCRE compliant regex with one capture group for text responses.

 Instance discovery

-For web service discovery “Web Service” instance discovery method can be used.
-It accepts web service name with optional arguments and path to the root element of the document where enumeration will start.
-Each sub-element of given root element will be considered separate instance.
+For web service discovery the “Web Service” instance discovery method can be used.
+It accepts a web service name with optional arguments and the path to the root element of the document where enumeration will start.
+Each sub-element of a given root element will be considered as a separate instance.

 Data collection process

-Data collection process from server point of view should be following:
+The data collection process from the server point of view is:

-1. Server finds web service definition by given name, passes any parameters to it, and gets back URL and headers with all macros expanded.
+1. The server finds the web service definition by the given name, passes any parameters to it, and gets back the URL and headers with all macros expanded.

-2. Server determines agent to be used for request (based on zone settings, node settings, agent availability, etc.).
+2. The server determines the agent to be used for the request based on zone settings, node settings, agent availability, etc.

-3. Server sends request to selected agent.
-Request consists of URL, headers, and document path.
+3. The server sends the request to the selected agent.
+A request consists of an URL, headers, and document path.

-4. Server waits for response from agent and processes retrieved data as for any other DCI type.
-For instance discovery server provides new instance discovery method - “web service” which accepts web service name with optional arguments and path to the root element of the document where enumeration will start.
-Each sub-element of given root element will be considered separate instance.
+4. The server waits for a response from the agent and processes the retrieved data similar to any other DCI type.
+For instance, the discovery server provides a new instance discovery method - “web service” which accepts a web service name with optional arguments and path to the root element of the document where enumeration will start.
+Each sub-element of the given root element will be considered a separate instance.

-Actual requests and response parsing is implemented on agent level.
-This provides necessary flexibility for accessing services not directly reachable from management server as well as offload response parsing from server to agents.
+Actual requests and response parsing is implemented on the agent level.
+This provides the necessary flexibility for accessing services not directly reachable from the management server as well as offloads response parsing from the server to agents.

-Data collection process from agent point of view is following:
+The data collection process from the agent point of view is:

-1. Agent receives web service request (URL, authentication data, headers) and list of elements to retrieve from server.
+1. The agent receives a web service request (URL, authentication data, headers) and list of elements to retrieve from the server.

-2. Agent checks document cache if requested URL was already retrieved and data is within configured cache retention time.
-If yes, values of requested elements from cached data is returned to server.
+2. The agent checks the document cache if the requested URL was already retrieved and data is within configured cache retention time.
+If so, values of the requested elements from cached data are returned to the server.

-3. Agent performs HTTP request using provided service data.
-If request is successful retrieved document parsed into tree form and values of requested elements returned to server.
-No additional configuration should be required on agent side.
+3. The agent performs an HTTP request using the provided service data.
+If the request is successfully retrieved, the document is parsed into tree form and values of the requested elements are returned to the server.
+No additional configuration should be required on the agent side.

 Examples

-This example will show how to use the same web service json otput for instances and then to collect data.
+This example shows how to use the same web service JSON output for instances and then to collect data.

-So we assume that configuration is already done and we have web service with “WebService1” name, that returns next json:
+We assume that the configuration is already done and we have a web service with the “WebService1” name, that returns a JSON data structure as:

 [